RaitaroH/Import-All-Deepdark/README.md

 ### Disadvantages - IF YOU INSTALL THEM ONE BY ONE USING STYLUS, THEN, THIS DOESN'T APPLY
 + You cannot modify or see the code of the themes inside Stylus.
 + Possible lag before the theme is applied on the page.
-+ Possible revert to the default color palette in case both the import-all and the original themes are present.
-+ It will not work if raw.githubusercontent/rawgit are blocked with extensions such as uMatrix.